 Being a Product Manager comes with a day full of excitement and challenges.
 From actively listening to customers to collaborating with stakeholders, these challenges can seem quite formidable.
 In this article we spoke with Bianca Soliz, Product Manager at VTS, to discuss these daily challenges and ways to mitigate them.
 We also touch upon the importance of passion, empathy and practicing core values.
 Read on to find out what how the challenges of Product Management can also be what makes the role most exciting.

 Product Gym: What is your definition of Product Management?

 Bianca Soliz: Product Management is a role where you are wearing a lot of different hats and managing many different stakeholders, but at the end of the day, it is mainly focused on solving the problem at hand.
 It is also making sure that you and your team are learning about the customer to drive the decisions you make and to add customer value.
-As a Product Manager, I’m constantly refining my understanding of customer problems to ensure my team and I are focused on solving the right problem in the most impactful way.
+I’m constantly refining my understanding of customer problems to ensure my team and I are focused on solving the right problem in the most impactful way, as a product manager.

 Challenge #1: Finding Time to Listen to Customers